SOP-MINI/sop-site/content/sop1/lab/l2/_index.en.md

 During I/O operations, functions can be interrupted by the signal handler.
 In such a case, the functions return `-1` to indicate an error and set `errno` to `EINTR`.
 The POSIX standard states that in such a case, the function is interrupted before it achieves anything.
 Therefore, the correct and recommended response is to restart the function with the same parameters as before.

 Manually handling this error can become inconvenient over time (especially when performing many I/O operations).
 For this reason, we can use the macro `TEMP_FAILURE_RETRY`, which is an extension provided by the GNU C library.
+[Here](https://www.gnu.org/software/libc/manual/html_node/Interrupted-Primitives.html) you can read more about this function.
+To use the macros, we first need to define the `_GNU_SOURCE`, which gives us access to this kind of non-standard extensions.

 *solution, second stage, file **prog16b.c**:*
 {{< includecode "prog16b.c" >}}